ttu/ruuvitag-sensor/README.md

 print(data['CC:2C:6A:1E:59:3D'])
 ```

-__NOTE:__ This method shouldn't be used for a long duration with short timeout. `get_data_for_sensors` will start and stop a new BLE scanning process with every method call.
-For a long running processes it is recommended to use `get_data`-method with a callback.
+__NOTE:__ This method shouldn't be used for a long duration with a short timeout. `get_data_for_sensors` will start and stop a new BLE scanning process with every method call.
+For long-running processes, it is recommended to use `get_data`-method with a callback.

-##### Get data from sensor
+##### Get data from a sensor

 __NOTE:__ For a single sensor it is recommended to use `RuuviTagSensor.get_data` or `RuuviTagSensor.get_data_for_sensors` functions instead of `RuuviTag`-class.